Copperminer02/School_District_Analysis/README.md

  ## Results

-- **District Summary:** The overall affect of the Thomas data is noticeable, but overwhelming.
+- **District Summary:** The overall effect of the Thomas data is noticeable, but not overwhelming.
 The new analysis (hereinafter *Thomas Analysis*) shows mild decreases in % Passing Math (0.2%), % Passing Reading (0.1%), and Overall Passing (0.3%).
   - ***Original Analysis***
  ![image](https://user-images.githubusercontent.com/91850824/148695200-e10d5c16-5e2b-44d4-8fab-c321ce78daba.png)